MY APPROACHES TO TREATMENT

 1. Accurate diagnosis:

-There is a difference between prescribing drugs to target a symptom, and prescribing a medication in order to treat the underlying illness which has been diagnosed as being the cause of unwanted symptoms.
-For example, if a patient reports difficulty sleeping, one might think that prescribing a sleep medication will be helpful--this is a symptom-based approach.
+There is a difference between prescribing drugs to target symptoms, vs. prescribing a medication in order to treat the underlying illness which has been diagnosed as being the cause of those unwanted symptoms.
+For example, if a patient reports difficulty sleeping, one might think that prescribing a sleep medication will be helpful — this is a symptom-based approach.
 But the problem with this strategy is that "sleep problems" could be a symptom of many different disorders.
 Major Depressive Disorder, Post Traumatic Stress Disorder, Bipolar Affective Disorder, Obsessive Compulsive Disorder, and Attention Deficit Disorder are just a few examples of the conditions that might cause difficulty falling or staying asleep.
 These conditions all require different kinds of medication and different kinds of psychotherapy treatment in order to achieve the best outcome.
 Treating the "sleep problems" with a sleeping pill will not be nearly as effective as making an accurate diagnosis and addressing the underlying disorder.
 In fact, it might even exacerbate the underlying disorder and cause harm.
+This is true not only of sleep problems, but also anxiety, intrusive thoughts, indecision, irritability, attentional problems, and many other psychiatric symptoms.

 2. Avoid redundant, multiple medications:

 All medications have potentially beneficial and potentially harmful effects.
 This is equally true for prescription medications, over-the-counter medications, or the natural compounds and supplements that are sold in health food stores.
 (Interestingly, many patients are under the impression that natural compounds and supplements are inherently safer than medications synthesized by pharmaceutical manufacturers.
-But actually, there is nothing safer about a herbal remedies or supplements.
-More on this later.)
+But actually, there is nothing safer about a herbal remedies or supplements — more on this later.)
 Sometimes, patients see several different physicians and report symptoms of depression or anxiety, and each physician adds another one or two more medications, hoping to be helpful.
 When a prescribed medication has been partially (but not entirely) helpful, it is common for physicians to add another medication to the regimen.
-Over a period of months or years, many patients will be put on numerous medications for the same problem.
-If we track their symptoms or level of functioning over time, we see that multiple medications are actually causing problems and not solving any.
+Over a period of months or years, many patients will end up taking numerous medications for the same problem.
+If we track their symptoms or level of functioning over time, we see that multiple medications are actually causing new symptoms and not solving any of the original problems.
 Patients are less alert, gain weight from drugs which cause this as an adverse reaction, develop sleep apnea and diabetes from the weight gain, develop sexual and neurologic side effects, become drowsy or groggy with low energy, more depressed, and spend large amounts of money on medications.
-Also, when there are multiple medications a patient's regimen, it can be impossible to know which drug is causing each side effect, or which (if any) medications are helping.
+Also, when there are multiple medications a patient's regimen, it becomes impossible to know which drug is causing each side effect, or which (if any) medications are helping.
 Furthermore, what might have been minor side effects associated with each drug can become magnified by synergistic drug interactions, and now result in major side effects which can cause serious problems.

 3. Precisely define what we hope to accomplish with any medications prescribed:

 It is critically important to define what outcome we hope for when medications are being prescribed.
 Yes, we hope that patients will "feel better" when medications are prescribed, but we need to be clear in defining exactly "how" people will feel better.
 For some conditions, this involves making charts to track the severity and frequency of symptoms.
 For some conditions, it is very helpful to involve collateral reports from relatives and friends, who can supply important information about when someone is improving or getting worse.
-For conditions such as Attention Defecit Disorder, for example, it is important to track objective evidence of the person's productivity.
+For conditions such as Attention Deficit Disorder, for example, it is important to track objective evidence of the person's productivity.
 No patient should be prescribed a medication without clear goals which can be measured objectively, and a clear timeline for how long it might take before positive results should be observed.
+And it is important to understand that when a psychotropic medication is helpful, the improvement should be very clear to the patient.
+If a medication “might be helping a little,” then it is probably not helping.
+Improvements should be very clear to everyone.

 4. Make only one medication change at a time, and keep a clear record of exactly what changes were experienced with each medication:

-5. Use modern, genetic testing when helpful, but realize that the usefulness of this information is usually very limited:
+5. Use modern, genetic testing when helpful, but realize that the usefulness of this information is usually quite limited:

-In the last few years, the mental health field has developed genetic tests in order to help predict people's reactions to various psychotropic medications, including antidepressants, anti-anxiety drugs, anti-psychotic medications, mood-stabilizing medications, and stimulants.
+In the last few years, the mental health field has developed genetic tests (“pharmacogenomics”) in order to help predict people's reactions to various psychotropic medications, including antidepressants, anti-anxiety drugs, anti-psychotic medications, mood-stabilizing medications, and stimulants.
 This is very exciting progress because it is another step toward knowing in advance which medications are likely to be helpful for each patient, or which are likely to cause adverse reactions.
 Also, the test is non-invasive and causes no pain.
-It is covered by most insurance plans, and if not covered it is offered by the testing company at an enormous discount.
+It is covered by most insurance plans, and even when not covered it is offered by the testing company at an enormous discount.
 These tests are intended to demonstrate the following information based on the genotype of a specific patient: (1) Are there any medications that are unlikely to work for this patient?
 (2) Does this patient require unusual dosing (higher or lower than usual) for a specific medication to work properly?
 (3) Are there any medications which the patient is unlikely to tolerate due to adverse side effects?
-At this stage of the development of this medical technology, these tests can be helpful in determining why someone is experiencing lots of side effects to multiple medications, or having trouble responding to multiple drugs.
+At this stage of the development of this medical technology, these tests can be helpful in determining why someone is experiencing strong side effects to multiple medications, or having trouble responding to multiple drugs.
 It can also be helpful in establishing a basis to request that one's insurance company authorize a newer, more expensive medication.
-Unfortunately, these tests do not yet offer significant information which helps us more accurately predict which drugs are likely to work.
-(There is no real harm in order these tests for every patient, but the information generated may not really be helpful in cases where there is no basis to suspect that someone has an uncommon genotype which would require unusual medication strategies.)
+However, these tests do not yet really offer significant information which helps us more accurately predict which drugs are likely to work.
+(There is no real harm in order these tests for every patient, but the information generated may not really be helpful in cases where there is no basis to suspect that someone has an uncommon genotype which would require unusual medication strategies.
+In other words, it is probably not worthwhile to order these tests for people considering psychotropic medications for the first time.)

 6. Spend enough time with patients to attend to nutrition, fitness, relationships, and healthy living.

 American medical schools still devote very little time in their curricula for nutrition, exercise, and fitness.
 Because doctors have such a massive amount of information they must learn, medical schools tend to focus on curing illness rather than promoting health.
-It is also important to note that nutrition and fitness are not a part of the required training during psychiatry residency to become eligible to pass the Examination of the American Board of Psychiatry and Neurology.
+It is also important to note that nutrition and fitness are not a part of the required training during psychiatry residency to become eligible for Certification by the American Board of Psychiatry and Neurology.
 Yet, there is good scientific evidence that moderate exercise, healthy diet, and adequate sleep can have an immediately beneficial effect on one's mood, anxiety, concentration, cognition, and other facets of one's mental health.
 In addition, many individuals suffer emotional symptoms in response to many different sources of stress, such as a relationship difficulties, sexual dissatisfaction, work-related unhappiness, financial problems, struggles related to parenting, or vicarious stress due to the suffering of loved ones.
 Some of these problems need to be addressed in psychotherapy treatment, and it is important to realize that medications are less likely to work when these life problems are ignored.
-And, finally, there are emotional problems, real-life dilemmas, losses, and traumas which can cause great pain, but which no pill can make better.
-These emotions, however painful, are a normal part of the process of human growth and maturation.
+And, finally, there are emotional problems, real-life dilemmas, losses, and trauma which can cause great pain, but which no pill can make better.
+These emotions, however painful, are a normal part of the process of human growth and maturation and affect even the healthiest and most resilient individuals.

 what is Psychotherapy?

 Psychotherapy treatments are helpful for wide range of problems.
-There are many different modalities of psychotherapy, and what all these different types of treatments have in common with each other is that they involve the patient discussing his or her difficulties with a therapist.
-The therapist's task is to help the patient develop more successful ways of responding to difficulties, challenges, and emotional distress.
+There are many different modalities of psychotherapy, and what all these different types of treatments have in common with each other is that they all involve the patient discussing his or her emotional difficulties with a psychotherapist.
+The psychotherapist's task is to help the patient develop more successful ways of responding to difficulties, challenges, and emotional distress.

 In order to explain how these different forms of therapy work, it will be helpful to use a case illustration as an example.
 Let's imagine a person who is pathologically shy.
 He feels lonely because he has no romantic or social relationships.
-He would like to have a social life, but he always shies away from meeting new people, which keeps him isolated and lonely.
+He would like to have a social life, but he is so uncomfortable meeting new people, which keeps him isolated and lonely.
 He avoids socializing because he fears he will be rejected.
 Clearly, he needs to develop new ways of dealing with this fear of rejection, because his current method (avoidance) truly sabotages his ability to make friends or meet potential romantic partners.
 Each type of psychotherapy offers different methods for helping someone develop greater emotional freedom.
 By "emotional freedom," I mean that the person is no longer limited to only one way of coping with emotional distress.
-The way this person has coped in the past with the fear of rejection is to avoid showing any interest in others, and to avoid meeting people.
+The way this person has coped in the past with his fear of rejection is to avoid showing any interest in others, and to avoid meeting people.
 If invited to a dinner party, he will decline the invitation.
 Yes, this does, temporarily, lower his anxiety, because he'd find it very scary to meet new people.
-However, is not really CHOOSING to decline the invitation.
-He is emotionally incapable of accepting it.
+However, he is not really choosing to decline the invitation.
+Rather, he is emotionally incapable of accepting it.
+In other words, he lacks the emotional freedom to socialize.
 This keeps him trapped in social isolation.

 1. Behavioral therapy: This approach to psychotherapy is based on the idea that a person suffering from an emotional disorder can best be helped by identifying the behaviors which are causing problems.
-While other approaches to psychotherapy devote most of their energy to analyzing the person's beliefs and emotions, a psychotherapist who takes a behavioral approach would identify the person's actions and behavior as the real problem which requires the therapist's attention.
-Most therapists devote their attention to the client's feelings of rejection and inadequcy, or his/her expectation that other people will judge him unfairly.
-However, a behavioral therapist actually would not bother trying to intervene at the level of the patients subjective feelings or beliefs/assumptions.
-Rather, he would directly address the patient's actions and behavior.
+While other approaches to psychotherapy devote most of their energy to analyzing the person's inner beliefs beliefs and emotions and therefore devote their attention to the client's inner feelings of rejection and inadequacy, or his expectations and beliefs that other people will judge him unfairly for any flaw they might discover.
+However, a behavioral therapist will, by contrast, look at the problematic behaviors which are keeping the patient trapped and isolated.
+Rather than trying to intervene at the level of the patients subjective feelings or beliefs/assumptions, a behavioral therapist would directly address the patient's actions and behavior.
 He would assign tasks for the patient to master which would, gradually, bring him into more social contact with others.
 For several weeks, the therapist might instruct the patient to start saying hello to people.
 Then he would assign the patient to invite a co-worker to get coffee during a lunch break.
+The thearpist’s task is to find “bite-sized” changes that the patient can tolerate.
 Gradually, the patient would be assigned increasingly difficult social tasks.
-The guiding principle of this form of therapy is that improvement is attained through a change in behavior, and not by understanding what the underling assumptions or deep emotions are which provoke so much anxiety.
+The guiding principle of this form of therapy is that improvement is attained through a small, progressive changes in behavior, and not by understanding what the underling assumptions or deep emotions are which provoke so much anxiety.

-2. Cognitive Therapy: This type of therapy (sometimes referred to as "Cognitive-Behavioral Therapies" or "CBT") is probably the most common therapy practiced today.
+2. Cognitive Therapy: This type of therapy (sometimes referred to as "Cognitive-Behavioral Therapies" or "CBT") is probably the most common therapy practiced today, and is emphasizes in most North American graduate programs in psychology.
 It is based on the belief that the individual who is pathologically shy would find it much easier to become more outgoing after reconsidering, more rationally and logically, why he or she is so afraid to socialize of in the first place.
 This patient may anticipate being rejected or may fear being ridiculed and humiliated.
 Cognitive therapy is a process of rational examination of one's fears, anxieties, and other unpleasant emotions.
 The aim is to use logic and reason in order to neutralize the painful emotions which the patient has, up until now, allowed to run his or her life.
 Then, more healthful behaviors (for example, meeting others, socializing, making friends, flirting, and dating) become less intimidating.
 The patient has acquired tools and strategies so that these tasks are no longer so daunting or challenging.
 In some cases, more healthful behaviors are assigned in a progressive fashion, similar to pure behavioral therapy, with the added benefit of exploring the underlying beliefs and feelings which provoke such anxiety or sadness.

-3. Group Therapy: This form of therapy involves several patients meeting with one another in the presence of a psychotherapist who is serving as the group leader (also called "group facilitator").
-The therapist's role is somewhat different here than in individual psychotherapy in that the actual treatment is effected by the various members of the group interacting with one another.
+3. Group Psychotherapy: This form of therapy involves several patients meeting with one another in the presence of a psychotherapist who is serving as the group leader (also called "group facilitator").
+The group psychotherapist's role is somewhat different here than in individual psychotherapy in that the actual treatment is effected by the various members of the group interacting with one another.
 There is a shared commitment by members of the group to be respectful but honest with one another.
 Group members talk not only about the problems they are suffering from in their lives, but also the way they are experiencing one another in the here-and-now interactions of the group process.
-For example, a person who has problems in relationships due to being insensitive, arrogant, and angry will likely be experienced by other members of the group in the same way that he is experienced by his family members, friends and co-workers.
-The commitment to honest and respectful feedback creates a powerful learning experience where group members see and feel exactly how they are impacting others and how they are impacted by others.
+For example, a person who has problems meeting people do to social anxiety will also have difficulty sharing and relating to people in the group therapy, and other group members will notice this person’s anxiety and address it, directly.
+The person who sees himself as anxious and shy may be surprised that others feel like he aloof and uninterested in them.
+This commitment to honest and respectful feedback creates a powerful learning experience where group members see and feel exactly how they are impacting others and how they are impacted by others.
 Typical groups have between 6 and 10 members.
 Sometimes there are groups for specific disorders.
 In my opinion group therapy is most effective for people with relationship problems because, as described above, it is unique opportunity to closely experience the same emotional patterns in the presence of people who are trying to be very understanding and give helpful but honest feedback immediately, in real time.

 Psychoanalysis